Detecting the presence and titer of a specific factor inhibitor directed against coagulation factor VIII.

 Occasionally, a potent lupus-like anticoagulant may cause false-positive results for a specific factor inhibitor (eg, factor VIII or IX).

-4. Laboratory Hematology Practice.
-Edited by K Kottke-Marchant.
-Wiley Blackwell Publishing, 2012
+5. Kottke-Marchant.
+K, ed.
+Laboratory Hematology Practice.
+Wiley Blackwell Publishing; 2012

-If the factor VIII activity level is normal or elevated, a computer-generated interpretive comment indicating inhibitor testing was not indicated and was not performed will be provided.(Unpublished Mayo method).
+If the factor VIII activity level is normal or elevated, a computer-generated interpretive comment will be provided indicating inhibitor testing was not indicated and was not performed.

 Monday through Friday